Borama Awdal, Somalia Travel Guide

 Dress modestly out of respect for local customs, especially for women travelers.

-Learning basic Somali greetings can make for better interaction with locals.
+Learning basic Somali greetings can make for better engaging with local people.

 Always ask for permission before photographing individuals, specifically women and children.